Book a hard waste collection

 - Every household in Cardinia Shire that gets its bins collected by Council can now book 2 free hard waste collections per calendar year.
 This applies to both property owners and renters.

-- Please read the information on this page before you book the service.
+- Please read the 4 steps on this page before you book.
 The easiest way is to book online.

 - This service is for green waste and household items that can’t be reused.
 Before booking your collection, please consider offering items in good condition to charity, or selling them online.